John Duncan Bligh: Early life

+Cricket

+In 1822, Bligh played for the Marylebone Cricket Club (MCC) in a first-class match, batting twice and scoring 2 each time.
+Numerous members of his family were involved in cricket.

 Career

 Bligh entered the diplomatic service and was sent as attaché to the embassy in Vienna in 1820.
 Three years later he was transferred to Paris and in 1826 a special mission led him to Russia, where he attended the coronation of Emperor Nicholas I. Afterwards he returned to France and became secretary of legation in Florence in 1829.
 In the following year Bligh was attached to The Hague as secretary of embassy.
-He served as envoy ad interim from July 1832 and came to St Petersburg in September, acting as ambassador.
+He served as envoy ad interim from July 1832 and came to Saint Petersburg in September, acting as ambassador.

 Bligh was promoted to Envoy Extraordinary and Minister Plenipotentiary to the King of Sweden and Norway in 1835 and when King William IV of the United Kingdom died and thereby Hanover's personal union with Great Britain ended, he was admitted as new Envoy Extraordinary and Minister Plenipotentiary to the King of Hanover in 1838.
 After nine years, he took over also the British diplomatic representation in the Grand Duchy of Oldenburg and the Duchy of Brunswick.
 Bligh retired in 1856 and on this occasion was awarded a Knight Commander of the Order of the Bath.

 In 1831, Bligh was appointed a captain in the Royal East Kent Yeomanry and in 1857, he was nominated a Deputy Lieutenant of the county of Kent.